fedimint/fedimint/README.md

-# MiniMint
+# Fedimint

-MiniMint is a federated [Chaumian e-cash](https://en.wikipedia.org/wiki/Ecash) mint backed by bitcoin with deposits and withdrawals that can occur on-chain or via Lightning.
+Fedimint is a federated [Chaumian e-cash](https://en.wikipedia.org/wiki/Ecash) mint backed by bitcoin with deposits and withdrawals that can occur on-chain or via Lightning.

 **DO NOT USE IT WITH REAL MONEY, THERE ARE MULTIPLE KNOWN SECURITY ISSUES.**